Mxyuki/AMQ-Scripts/README.md

 AMQ Favorite Friend is a script that will let you add favorite friends and then show them at the top of your Friend List

-it will also show yo uwhen they log in and log out
+it will also show you when they log in and log out

 **--- Add/Remove Favorite ---**